xrviv/WalletScrutinyCom/_hardware/coldcardMk4.md

 The most pertinent portion of the results:

 ```
-YYou have built a bit-for-bit identical copy of Coldcard firmware for v5.4.1
+You have built a bit-for-bit identical copy of Coldcard firmware for v5.4.1
 + set +ex

 Hash of non-signature parts downloaded/compiled: